vshimano/OnyxChallenge_streamingDataAnalysis/README.md

 # OnyxChallenge_streamingDataAnalysis

-# Onyx Data Challenge — Music Streaming Platform Analysis (May 2025)
+# Onyx Data Challenge — Music Streaming Platform Analysis (May 2026)

-A Power BI dashboard submitted to the [Onyx Data DataDNA Challenge](https://onyxdata.co.uk/data-dna-dataset-challenge/) — May–June 2025.
+A Power BI dashboard submitted to the [Onyx Data DataDNA Challenge](https://onyxdata.co.uk/data-dna-dataset-challenge/) — May 2026.
 The challenge dataset represents a fictional music streaming platform operating across 10 countries from 2021 to 2024, with data covering users, listening behaviour, subscription lifecycle events, content, and revenue.

 ---